Azure/fta-networking/doc/connectivity.md

 ## Connectivity to another network outside of Azure
-if you need to communicate with services (using a private ip) in another network  there are a few options depending on what your requirements are: the two main options are
+If you need to communicate with services (using a private ip) in another network  there are a few options depending on what your requirements are: the two main options are
 * [VPN](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways)
 * [Express Route](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-introduction)